 What are the steps in becoming a poll worker?

 First, you must be a registered voter in Duval County.
 Second, complete the Poll Worker application online and submit it.
 We will then activate you in the system so you can register for a class.
 The class registration feature will be available December 2, 2019.
-Classes for the March 17, 2020 Presidential Preference Primary will be held beginning January 6, 2020.
+Classes for the November 3, 2020 General Election will be held beginning September 1, 2020.
 State law requires poll workers to attend training class prior to each election.

 What are the different poll worker positions?

 Precinct Managers are the polling site managers.
 They coordinate all activities of the other poll workers.
 They contact their staff prior to the election to insure they will be available to work.
 They pick up and return election supplies, ballots, and the memory sticks from the equipment.

 Assistant Managers help the Manager administer polling site activities.
 Managers and Assistant Managers must have at least two elections experience to apply for the position.